 • Save

-Sometimes, it feels like you’re drowning in a rabbit hole of to-do lists.
+Sometimes, it feels like you’re drowning in a rabbit hole of to-do lists and you don’t feel complete at work.
 However, this doesn’t have to take so much of your energy and time.
 Stress is a result of something, and if appropriately addressed, you can reign that control of your workload and time back.
 On top of it all, take care of yourself.
 After all, you’re working to have a better life, so don’t let it get the best of you.
-Work smart, live happily.
+Work smart, live happily, and reduce stress in your life.

 Share via